wilsonmar/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

    https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html

+   Advanced Options: Key material origins: KMS, External, Customer key store (CloudHSM):
+   * KMS are validated to FIPS 140-2 level 2
+   * CloudHSM are validated to FIPS 140-2 level 3, keys and hardware exclusive to customer, either symmetric or asymmetric

    WARNING: Using <a target="_blank" href="https://console.aws.amazon.com/cloudhsm/home">AWS Cloud HSM</a> cluster incurs an hourly fee.
 And AWS has no visibility or access to encryption keys in HSM.

 1. Click "Next" for the "Add labels" page.